amf5214/money-market-api/README.md

 </p>

 > [!IMPORTANT]
-> This api will not run without configuring the environment file [!IMPORTANT]
+> This api will not run without configuring the environment file

 ## Running the app